kometenstaub/obsidian-jsons/README.md

 # Obsidian docs to json for Carl-bot

-This repo contains a python script that will transform the Obsidian docs into json files (limited to the first 10 lines of each file) for use with Carl-bot.
+This repo contains a python script that will transform the Obsidian docs into json files (limited to the first 10 lines of each file or all the headings, if any) for use with Carl-bot.

 ## Installation